-It is important to note the following: No business courses required by the faculty in which the student is pursuing her/his major field of study (the "major faculty") may be counted toward the business minor.
-In cases where a student has taken business courses as required by the student's major faculty, the student must take additional business electives to achieve the total 18 credits required for the minor.
-In all cases, course prerequisites, as stipulated in OSB's curriculum, apply and are strictly enforced.
+It is important to note the following: no business courses required by the faculty in which the students are pursuing their major field of study (the "major faculty") may be counted towards the business minor.
+In cases where students have taken business courses as required by their major faculty, they must take additional business electives to achieve the total 18 credits required for the minor.
+In all cases, course prerequisites, as stipulated in OSB's curriculum, apply, and are strictly enforced.

-For further information on Minors, refer to the General University Academic Information section of the catalogue.
+For further information on minors, refer to the General University Academic Information section of the catalogue.